vuejs/vue-cli/docs/guide/deployment.md

 Check [http://localhost:5555](http://localhost:5555) and make sure your app loads.
 This is the actual site Heroku will serve up.

-Now we need to create a `start` script in the `package.json` to start the node server, because Heroku will [automatically look for this script](https://devcenter.heroku.com/articles/deploying-nodejs#specifying-a-start-script) when looking for how to run a node.js app.
+Now we need to create two more scripts to finish the setup:
+- `start` script in the `package.json` to start the node server, because Heroku will [automatically look for this script](https://devcenter.heroku.com/articles/deploying-nodejs#specifying-a-start-script) when looking for how to run a node.js app;
+- `heroku-postbuild` script which heroku will automatically run after installing dependencies but before starting the app.

 ```js
 {